temporalio/proposals/python/phase-1.md

 class Worker:
     def __init__(
         self,
-        core: temporalio.Core,
+        client: temporalio.Client,
         *,
         task_queue: str,
         # Must be a mapping with the key as the activity name and the value as a
         # callable to be called when the activity is invoked.
-        activities: Mapping[str, Callable[P, T]]={},
+        activities: Mapping[str, Callable[P, T]] = {},
         # An executor to be used for synchronous activities.
 If set, the worker
         # does not shut this down.
 If unset, the worker may use a thread pool
         # internally.
-        activity_executor: Optional[concurrent.futures.Executor]=None,
+        activity_executor: Optional[concurrent.futures.Executor] = None,
-        # Whether to use the given/defaulted executor for async activities as
-        # well.
-        use_activity_executor_on_async: bool = False,
+        # Same as activity_executor but for asynchronous activities.
+        async_activity_executor: Optional[concurrent.futures.Executor] = None,
         # ...
     ) -> None:
         pass

+    # Just start + shutdown on finally (so can be cancelled via asyncio cancel)
-    async def run() -> None:
+    async def run(self) -> None:
         pass

+    async def start(self) -> None:
+        pass

+    async def shutdown(self) -> None:
+        pass

+    async def __aenter__(self) -> Worker:
+        await self.start()
+        return self

+    async def __aexit__(self) -> None:
+        await self.shutdown()
 ```

 Notes:

 * We have left off workflow registration until a later phase
-* Stopping the worker is done via cancellation of the run task/future
-* The constructor will fail if the task queue has already been registered with that instance of core
+* Can be used as `async with` or just via `await run()` which supports cancelling the task causing shutdown
+* No current protection against multiple workers on the same task queue and client
+  * Should we protect against that?
+  * Any different-config reasons to have two workers for the same task queue and client?
+Maybe a stick and non-sticky
+    one?
-* Internally, activities will run in the same event loop `run()` is called on
+* Internally, activities will run in the same event loop `start()` is called on
-* We allow a custom executor and potentially even default one for sync activities
+* We allow a custom executor for sync activities and one for async activities
-  * Should we default an executor for sync?
-  * Is it ok to not default an executor for async?
-Or should we use it for them too?
-* Should we have an `__aenter__` and an `__aexit__`?
-  * Probably, and change the examples to use `with` to ensure worker is shut down properly
-  * This means we have to treat those two calls as separate start and shutdown
+  * It was assumed that even though the activities may be async, they may want an executor too because they may have CPU
+    bound work
+  * Should combine the executors in the params instead of having caller provide separate?

 ### Activity Utilities